The long and short chronological history of social media

 Year or period: 2003

 2003 also saw the launch of MySpace, which quickly became "the" social media platform at the time.
-It allowed users to completely customize their profile, but also to could embed music and videos.
+It allowed users to customize their profile entirely but also to could embed music and videos.

-An important moment in the history of social media and pretty revolutionary at the time.
+An essential moment in the history of social media and pretty revolutionary at the time.

 15. WordPress fires up its engines